Logical Disk Manager: Overview

 Basic storage involves dividing a disk into primary and extended partitions.
 This is the route that all versions of Windows that were reliant on DOS-handled storage took, and disks formatted in this manner are known as basic disks.
 Dynamic storage involves the use of a single partition that covers the entire disk, and the disk itself is divided into volumes or combined with other disks to form volumes that are greater in size than one disk itself.
 Volumes can use any supported file system.

 Basic disks can be upgraded to dynamic disks; however, when this is done the disk cannot easily be downgraded to a basic disk again.
 To perform a downgrade, data on the dynamic disk must first be backed up onto some other storage device.
 Second, the dynamic disk must be re-formatted as a basic disk (erasing all data).
 Finally, data from the backup must be copied back over to the newly re-formatted basic disk.

 Dynamic disks provide the capability for software implementations of RAID.
 The main disadvantage of dynamic disks in Microsoft Windows is that they can only be recognized under certain operating systems, such as Windows 2000 or later (excluding versions such as Windows XP Home Edition, and Windows Vista Home Basic and Premium), FreeBSD, or the Linux kernel starting with version 2.4.8.

 Dynamic disks under Windows are provided with the use of databases stored on disk(s).
 The volumes are referred to as dynamic volumes.
 It is possible to have 2000 dynamic volumes per dynamic disk, but the maximum recommended by Microsoft is 32.

+Only server versions of Windows (Windows Server) can support RAID5 feature of LDM.